 Worldwide Market Share in OS

 As you can see from the graph above, Android dominates, taking up 70% of a worldwide market, iOS is right next to Android, it still has a much smaller part of the market with its 19%.
 So this battle is won by the one and only Android.

-Now that we know so much about the difference between iOS and Android platform, we can paint a typical user portrait to make our decision process easier.
+Now that we know so much about the difference between iOS and Android platforms, we can paint a typical user portrait to make our decision process easier.
 Based on the Predicting Smartphone Operating System from Personality and Individual Differences study and the information above here are the user’s portraits.